-Technology has become widely ingrained in our everyday lives increasing the threat of having your personal information or company’s data hacked.
+Technology has become widely ingrained in our everyday lives increasing the threat of having your personal information or company’s data hacked, so quality assurance engineers are more than important.
 Due to this, many of the companies known worldwide are even hiring hackers to detect the security vulnerabilities in their websites and software products.
 This means that cyber security has become to be a major concern not only for individuals but businesses as well because data is the new currency.
 Having this in mind, it is crucial for companies to implement security testing for their websites, applications, and any digital products that they might have.

 There are various tools already available on the internet that you can use for security testing.
 One of them is OWASP ZAP and in the following blog post, we are going to elaborate on what is it, how to set it up and use it, including some of the benefits of using it.